Sydney Metropolitan Bus Service Contracts: Region 4

-From 2005, services were operated by incumbents Pleasure Tours and Punchbowl Bus Company.
-The Pleasure Tours routes were taken over by Punchbowl Bus Co on 10 July 2005.
-Punchbowl Bus Co successfully bid to retain the region with a new contract commencing on 1 July 2014.
-Eight years later, in December 2022, following another competitive tender process, Punchbowl Bus Co was unsuccessful in retaining the contract.
-U-Go Mobility was awarded a seven-year contract and will take over bus services from Punchbowl Bus Co in July 2023.
-The region will be consolidated into region 10 and will cease to exist.

 Region 6

 Region 6 covers the Inner West and southern suburbs with services extending to the Sydney CBD, Chatswood, Taronga Zoo, Westfield Eastgardens, Bondi Junction, Hurstville and Miranda.
 Principal suburbs are Ashfield, Burwood, Campsie, Leichhardt, Rockdale and Sydney Olympic Park.
 The region operates out of Burwood, Kingsgrove, Leichhardt and Tempe depots.

-From 2005, the region was operated by State Transit.
+When the region was established in 2005, the region was operated by incumbent operator State Transit.
 The contract was renewed 1 July 2013 for five years without a competitive tendering process.

 In May 2017, the government announced the operation of region 6 would be contracted out to the private sector.
 The contract was awarded to Transit Systems with operations commencing on 1 July 2018.

 Region 7

 Region 7 covers the north western suburbs with services extending to the Sydney CBD.
 Principal suburbs are Chatswood, Epping, Macquarie Park, North Sydney, Ryde and Parramatta.
 The region operates out of Ryde depot and Willoughby depot.

-From 2005, the region was operated by State Transit.
+When the region was established in 2005, the region was operated by incumbent operator State Transit.
 State Transit permanently took control of a few former Harris Park Transport services in September 2005, and the region expanded to cover the whole of Carlingford, Epping and include North Rocks, West Pennant Hills and Beecroft for the first time.

 The contract was renewed on 1 July 2013, and again on 1 July 2017 for five years without a competitive tendering process.
 The contract was put out to competitive tender in 2020 and was awarded to Busways, with operations commencing on 9 January 2022.

 Region 8

 Region 8 covers the lower North Shore and Northern Beaches with services extending to the Sydney CBD.
 Principal suburbs are Brookvale, Chatswood, Manly, Mosman, North Sydney and Palm Beach.
 The region operates out of Brookvale, Mona Vale, North Sydney depots.

-From 2005, the region was operated by State Transit.
+When the region was established in 2005, the region was operated by incumbent operator State Transit.
 The contract was renewed on 1 July 2013, and again on 1 July 2017 for five years without a competitive tendering process.
 The contract was put out to competitive tender in 2020 and was awarded to Keolis Downer Northern Beaches, with operations commencing on 31 October 2021.